 .
 The surroundings are quite densely covered with cacti and other plants, and across the park's 98 acres, many dozen species grow naturally and may be viewed along an unpaved, half mile trail, while all the exhibits and collections are arranged along a one mile paved path.

 The minimum time to see every exhibit, albeit briefly, and walk along all trails, is around three hours.
 A more leisurely tour that includes waiting for all animals to show themselves could easily last a full day.
-Opening hours are 7.30 am (8.30 am in winter, Oct to Feb) to 5 pm, extended to 10 pm on Saturdays in midsummer, while the entrance charge (2020) is $21.95 for adults and $9.95 for children aged between three and 12; rates are a little higher at some times during the winter.
+Opening hours are 7.30 am (8.30 am in winter, Oct to Feb) to 5 pm, extended to 10 pm on Saturdays in midsummer, while the entrance charge (2021) is $24.95 for adults and $12.95 for children aged between three and 12; rates may be a little higher at some times during the winter.

 The museum is very popular and its large parking lot may hold hundreds of cars by mid-morning.
 The entrance is attractively laid out, lined with numerous species of wildflowers, shrubs and cacti, some identified with notices, and including a few non-native plants like the large-flowered torch cactus (trichocereus).
 An old car is permanently stationed outside, the museum's logo on the doors; this dates from the early years of the establishment, which opened its doors 1st September 1952.
 The main buildings comprise a restaurant, cafes, education center, gallery, theater and gift shop, in addition to the various specimen rooms, all linked by a network of well signposted trails.
 Animal exhibits seem to be the most popular, even some of their residents are not always visible, but docents stage special demonstrations and viewings of some of the larger species.